20 Open-Source Machine Learning Datasets

 Common Voice

-The Free Music Archive (FMA) is an open dataset for music analysis that contains full-length and HQ audio, precomputed features like spectrogram visualization, or hidden text mining with machine learning algorithms.
-Included is track metadata such as artists’ names & albums – all organized into genres at different levels within this hierarchy.
+The Free Music Archive (FMA) is an open dataset for music analysis that includes full-length and HQ audio, pre-computed features such as spectrogram visualization, or hidden text mining with machine learning algorithms.
+It includes track metadata such as artist names and albums – all organized into genres at various levels within this hierarchy.

 Datasets for Autonomous Vehicles

 The data requirements for autonomous vehicles are immense.
-To interpret their surroundings and react accordingly, these cars need high-quality datasets, which can be hard to come by.
-Fortunately, there are some organizations that collect information about traffic patterns, driving behavior, and other important data sets for autonomous vehicles.
+In order to interpret their surroundings and react accordingly, these cars need high-quality datasets, which can be hard to come by.
+Fortunately, there are a number of organizations that collect information about traffic patterns, driving behavior, and other data sets that are important to autonomous vehicles.

 Waymo Open Dataset